ChondroFiller and Hyaluronic Acid Injections for Joint Care

 Frequently Asked Questions

-• Both are minimally invasive outpatient injections with little or no recovery.
-Hyaluronic acid is injected into the joint space; ChondroFiller is given under ultrasound guidance to place the gel accurately.
+• Both are minimally invasive outpatient injections with little or no recovery time, and neither requires surgery, an incision, or general anaesthetic.
+Hyaluronic acid is injected into the joint space in a straightforward procedure.
+ChondroFiller is delivered under ultrasound guidance so the collagen gel can be placed accurately within the joint.
+Most people resume normal activities quickly after either injection.

 Where to go from here